Illinois

 Penalties

 Violations of PIPA constitute unlawful practices under the Illinois Consumer Fraud and Deceptive Business Practices Act.
-The Attorney General may pursue civil penalties of up to $100 per individual affected, with a maximum of $50,000 per breach incident.
-The AG may also seek injunctive relief.
+The Attorney General may pursue civil penalties of up to $100 per individual affected, with a maximum of $50,000 per breach incident, and may seek injunctive relief.

 Student Online Personal Protection Act (SOPPA): 105 ILCS 85